LaneGarner/BankAccount/README.md

   * amount - The amount on the transaction
   * payee - The payee or description on the transaction
 * NOTE: The date is not passed into the constructor.
 The constructor should set the date to be the current date automatically.

+## Stretch Goal
+1. SavingsAccount class - This class should extend the BankAccount class.

+  * The class should have an additional field:
+  * interestRate - This value represents the rate at which the account earns interest
+### The constructor should take the following as input:
+  * accountNumber - See BankAccount class
+  * owner - See BankAccount class
+  * interestRate - The rate that is used to compute interest

+2. Additional methods:
+  * accrueInterest() - This method should use the balance() to get the current balance and add a new transaction representing a deposit of the appropriate amount.